united-security-providers/usp-core-waap/src/docs/upgrade.md

 - In an existing Helm chart, remove all traffic processing related settings from the Helm chart (file `values.yaml`, keys `waapSpecDefaults.metrics` and `waapSpecTrafficProcessingDefaults`)
 - In the operator CRD, removed all legacy CRS settings under `spec.crs`;
-  use the newer `spec.coraza.crs` settings instead
+  use the newer `spec.coraza.crs` settings instead.
 - In the operator CRD, `spec.trafficProcessing` has been removed and replaced by separate nodes for OpenAPI, ICAP etc. (see below).
 All `extProc` nodes have been removed, as the new implementation does not use sidecars anymore.
 - In the operator CRD, the type of `spec.operation.startup.additionalCliArgs` changed from `string` to `[]string`